-MAX 7 heads into blue skies on first flight
+Boeing’s MAX 7 heads into blue skies above Renton on first flight

-The third and smallest model of Boeing’s new 737 MAX jet family took off Friday on its first flight from Renton.
+The third and smallest model of Boeing’s new 737 MAX jet family successfully completed its first flight Friday, taking off from Renton soon after 10 a.m. and landing at Boeing Field just over three hours later.

 The third and smallest model of Boeing’s new 737 MAX jet family took off into a clear blue sky Friday on its first flight from Renton.